 Get those cameras ready 📸 - the flower blooms are coming!

-Every year, hundreds of thousands of visitors flock to the Washington, DC region between March and April to capture the beautiful Cherry Blossoms blooming along the Tidal Basin with the scenic backdrop of the National Monuments.
-The magnificent display of colorful trees signals that Spring has finally arrived...it is also one of the busiest times in D.C.
+Most years, thousands of visitors flock to the Washington, DC region between March and April to capture the 3,000- plus Cherry Blossom trees blooming along the Tidal Basin with the scenic backdrop of the National Monuments.
+The magnificent display of colorful trees signals that Spring has finally arrived...it is also typically one of the busiest times in D.C.

-If you're looking to stay just a short drive from DC, the perfect choice is Prince William, Virginia.
+If you're planning to visit, Prince William, VA is just a short drive from DC and the perfect place to stay.
 Home to historic sites & battlefields, Marine Corps Base Quantico, over 36 square miles of parks and greenspace, as well as Instagram-worthy Flower Festivals.

 Pick fresh Tulips from the millions of bulbs planted during The Festival of Spring or enjoy the largest collection of Virginia Bluebells in the area at The Bluebell Festival.